datalad-handbook/book/docs/basics/101-5-install.rst

 "With DataLad, users can *install* existing
 DataLad datasets from paths, urls, or open-data collections." our lecturer begins.
 "This makes accessing data fast and easy.
-A dataset that others could install can be created by anyone, without a need for external software.
+A dataset that others could install can be created by anyone, without a need for additional software.
 Your own Datasets can be installed by others, should you want that, for example.
 Therefore, not only accessing data becomes fast and easy, but also *sharing*."